-Austin’s history as the capitol of Texas begins in the mid-1800’s when it was just a small settlement known as Waterloo.
+Austin’s history as the capital of Texas begins in the mid-1800s when it was just a small settlement known as Waterloo.
 In 1853, Austin erected its first Capitol building after the area experienced its first building boom.
 Throughout the 1880s, Austin expanded and laid the foundation for the city to grow into the thriving metropolis it is today.

-The Colorado River runs right through the city of Austin which is located in south central Texas.
+The Colorado River runs right through the city of Austin, which is located in south central Texas.
 Austin’s climate is subtropical and averages about 300 days of sunshine every year.
-Summers are hot and winters are very mild, with only a few brief cold spells giving Austin an annual average temperature of 68.6° F.
+Summers are hot and humid and winters are very mild, with only a few brief cold spells giving Austin an annual average temperature of 68.6° F.

 People can reach their downtown destination from the airport or anywhere in the suburbs with the bus and metro systems.
 Also, with the extended weekend hours, night owls can save some money by traveling via public transportation.
 When you need a flight in or out of the Austin area, the Austin Bergstrom International Airport is readily available.